Kamva-pro/property-studios-cms/README.md

 ### Submit a Form

 1. Fill out the form on the homepage and submit it.
+3. The data will be validated and saved to the database.
+3. Upon a succesful submission you shall be redirected to the success page, where a success message will be displayed.
-2. You will be redirected to a success page.
+4. After 3 seconds you will be redirected back to the home page.

-### Log in as Admin
+### Log in as an Admin

 1. Navigate to the login page:
    ```
    http://localhost/property-studios-cms/login
    ```
 2. Use the admin credentials stored in your local database to log in.
+These credentials need to match those saved inside your `.env` file.

 ### View Submissions